mac-comp240-master/activities_2-asm/1-assembly-basics/README.md

 	make files

 (aside: **_files_** is a kind of unfortunate word choice for a target in this makefile; hope it isn’t too confusing.
 It is meant to indicate that we are making intermediate files as part of the entire C compiling process.)

+## VS Code Users

+There is an extension in the marketplace for viewing assembly files.
+Got to the marketplace by choosing it along the left side (below the bug icon), and search for **assembly**.
+Then pick the popular one for x86 and x86_64.

 ## Introduction to Reading Assembly